truenas/documentation/content/SCALE/GettingStarted/Post-installConfiguration.md

 ---

 The Console Setup menu displays at the end of the boot process.
-If the TrueNAS system has a keyboard and monitor, this menu can be used to administer the system.
+If the TrueNAS system has a keyboard and monitor, you can use this menu to administer the system.

 When connecting with SSH or the web shell, the Console Setup menu is not shown by default.
 It can be started by the `root` user or another user with root permissions by entering `/etc/netcli`.